marncz/browser-dependency-checker/README.md

 This is a small pure Javascript function to check users' web browser version and either follow or redirect based on the version number.

+# Demo
+You can view a simple demo here: https://marncz.github.io/browser-dependency-checker/test.html

 # Installation
 Only include webdepcheck.js and webdepcheck.css files: